ab9rf/scripts/docs/export-map.rst

 WARNING - This command will cause the game to freeze for minutes depending on map size and options enabled.

-Exports the fortress map tile data to a JSON file. (does not include items, characters, buildings, etc.) Depending on options enabled, there will be a ``KEY`` table in the JSON with relevant [number ID] values that match a number to their object type.
+Exports the fortress map tile data to a JSON file.
+The export does not include items, characters, buildings, etc. Depending on options enabled, there will be a ``KEY`` table in the JSON with relevant [number ID] values that match a number to their object type.